ritwikrohan/ritwikrohan/README.md

 Robotics engineer (Johns Hopkins MSE '25), focused on **perception, manipulation, and control** for autonomous robots.
 I started my career debugging welding robots at Tata Motors and now work on advanced robotic autonomy.
 Currently at **Void Robotics**, where I develop synthetic data pipelines and reinforcement learning for humanoid/mobile robot locomotion in Isaac Sim.
-I believe that **learning is the only constant**, and I carry that mindset into every project I take on.

 ## Key Projects